Violet Lucy Emily Seely1

 Last Edited=17 Aug 2003

-Eleanora Campbell was born circa 1799.1 She was the daughter of Colonel John Campbell and Lady Charlotte Susan Maria Campbell.1 She married Sir Henry Paget, 2nd Marquess of Anglesey, son of Field Marshal Sir Henry William Paget, 1st Marquess of Anglesey and Lady Caroline Elizabeth Villiers, on 5 August 1819 at Altyre, Scotland.
-They were remarried on 8 February 1820 at St. Georges, Hanover Square, London.1 She died on 3 July 1828 at Twickenham, London, England.1
+Eleanora Campbell was born circa 1799.1 She was the daughter of John Campbell, 4th of Islay and of Woodhall and Lady Charlotte Susan Maria Campbell.1 She married Henry Paget, 2nd Marquess of Anglesey, son of Field Marshal Henry William Paget, 1st Marquess of Anglesey and Lady Caroline Elizabeth Villiers, on 5 August 1819 at Altyre, ScotlandG.
+They were remarried on 8 February 1820 at St. Georges, Hanover Square, London.1 She died on 3 July 1828 at Twickenham, London, EnglandG.1

 Her married name became Paget.